 How to Maintain a Crawl Space After Encapsulation

-This article explains how to maintain a crawl space after encapsulation, including what to inspect, how often to check key components, and how to prevent long-term moisture damage.
-If you’re unfamiliar with how encapsulation systems function, reviewing what crawl space encapsulation is and how it works provides helpful background on the materials and components involved.
+This article explains what to inspect, how often to check key components, and when a problem needs professional attention.
+If you’re unfamiliar with the system itself, reviewing what crawl space encapsulation is and how it works provides helpful background on the materials and components involved.

 Why Maintenance Is Essential After Encapsulation